SepidehHosseinian/AIEngineeringRoadmap/05-deployment/serving-strategies.md

 - Cons: Higher initial setup complexity.

 ### 🧭 My Recommendation for Production:
-For a banking environment (like Behsazan), I recommend a Hybrid Approach: Use vLLM for the core LLM inference and an Asynchronous Queue for document processing jobs to ensure the system remains responsive under heavy load.
+For a banking environment, I recommend a Hybrid Approach: Use vLLM for the core LLM inference and an Asynchronous Queue for document processing jobs to ensure the system remains responsive under heavy load.
 ```

 ---